One thing in common with all consumers is their desire for a quick, easy, and informed path to purchase.

 Studies show that customer reviews can create a 74% increase in conversion.7 out of 10 of shoppers consult reviews before making a purchase, resulting in a 74% increase in conversion.Click To Tweet

 There are, of course, more than five ecommerce user experience best practices to consider.
+These are the absolute essentials for your online shop!

-- A mobile experience with responsive web design
+- Mobile experience with responsive web design

 - Flat design = clean and focused design